 Full-service food delivery apps

 These apps, as you may have guessed, combine the two previous types.
-Full-service apps include both restaurants and grocery stores to order from.
+Full-service apps include ordering from both restaurants and grocery stores.
 The huge advantage is that users can make all the purchases in one place.
-No matter, if they’re in a mood for Chinese take-out or cooking their own food — they’ll open your app.
+No matter if they’re in the mood for Chinese take-out or cooking their own food — they’ll open your app.
 This way, your app reaches a larger audience and brings in more money.

 If you decide to go big and launch a full-service app, you’ll need to spend a bit more time on app development.
 For example, you’ll have to incorporate a more complicated system of filters in order not to start suggesting restaurants when your users are searching for groceries.
 Restaurant and grocery delivery services within the app should complement each other rather than contradict and confuse users.